bmth-arg-wiki/bmth-arg-wiki.github.io/pages/for-sof/lauren_d8_log.md

 > "Be mindful Ikaro, lest you be consumed by the very brilliance you seek to harness."

-Document in the [FOR SOF](../for-sof) folder.
-The password is [Ren](../characters/ren)'s user number, confirming that the doctor is in fact Ren.
-The document itself also supports this.
+Document in the [FOR SOF](../for-sof) folder, detailing the genesis of [EVE](../characters/eve).
+It's also the first day of operation for D8, an AI assistant [Dallus' diary](dallus-diary) tells us is made by Ren as part of the RO8OT line.

 ***